 - Load BIOS Defaults

 Loads minimum settings from the BIOS ROM.

-- Load Optimum Settings Loads optimized settings from the BIOS ROM.
+- Load Optimum Settings

+Loads optimized settings from the BIOS ROM.

 - Integrated Peripherals

 Settings for the IDE channels and onboard ports

-- PC Health Monitor

-Monitoring sensor settings and readings

-The other main menu items interact with these main sections:

 - Supervisor Password & User Password

 Sets a system password which is configured by the Security Option item in BIOS Features Setup.

 - IDE HDD Auto Detection

 Automatically detects the drive parameters of any installed IDE hard disk drives and enters them automatically in the Standard CMOS Setup.

 - Save & Exit Setup

 Saves the current settings and exits the program.

 - Exit Without Saving

 Discards any changes made during the current session and exits the program.